-Twelve journalists have been chosen for the inaugural class of the AHCJ Fellowship on Comparative Effectiveness Research.
+Ten journalists have been chosen for the third class of the AHCJ Fellowship on Comparative Effectiveness Research.
 The fellowship program was created with support from the Patient-Centered Outcomes Research Institute to help reporters and editors produce more accurate in-depth stories on medical research and how medical decisions are made.

 The fellows will gather in Washington, D.C., the week of Oct.
-11 for a series of presentations, round tables, hands-on database sessions and interactions with researchers.
+15 for a series of presentations, roundtables, how-to database sessions and interactions with researchers.

 Find out who was awarded fellowships and learn more about the program.